Roman

 of Hamburg and later also of Bremen in Saxony, who,

-first a monk of Corbie, was appointed as legate by
+first a monk of Corbie, was appointed as legate by Pope

-established the Church of Christ, overcoming many
+the Church of Christ, overcoming many difficulties with

-difficulties with a strong spirit, until, worn out
+a strong spirit, until, worn out by his labors, he rested

 3. Jerusalem, the